Mythbusting

 FACT: Offshore wind effectively supplies power and could be a valuable component of our energy mix.

 Offshore wind is a strong and reliable power source.
-The wind offshore is more consistent than wind onshore and tends to blow harder, making it a source of cheap, reliable energy at peak times.
+The wind offshore consistently and steadily blows, more so than onshore wind, and tends to blow harder, making it a source of cheap, reliable energy at peak times.

 Because of these reasons, offshore wind energy is an important component of a reliable energy grid mix.